-The battery produces heat with thermal runaway and it can spread from one battery cell to many other cells, in a domino effect.
+Battery produces heat with thermal runaway and it can spread from one battery cell to many cells, in a domino effect.

-\Stranded energy: Energy that remains inside any undamaged battery cells after the accident.
+\\Stranded energy: Energy remains inside any undamaged battery cells after the accident.
 That stranded energy can cause a high voltage battery to reignite multiple times after initial fire extinguishing efforts.